MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-configuration.md

 | Web | Web | LicenseOnly | n/a | Web edition |
 | Express | Express | LicenseOnly | n/a | Express edition |

 <sup>1</sup> When Enterprise edition is installed, it indicates that the Server/CAL licensing model is used.
-Because the conversion to the core-based licensing model does not require an upgrade to the  Enterprise Core, we treat this edition as Enterprise Core.
+Because the conversion to the core-based licensing model doesn't require an upgrade to the  Enterprise Core, we treat this edition as Enterprise Core.
 The instances that have not converted to the core-based model and use a Server/CAL license must set the license type to LicenseOnly.

 In addition to billing differences, license type determines what features will be available to your Arc-enabled SQL Server.
-The following features are not included when the LicenseOnly license type is selected:
+The following features aren't included when the LicenseOnly license type is selected:

 * Licensing benefit for failover servers.
 The Azure extension for SQL Server supports free failover servers.
 Specifically, the extension:
   * Automatically detects if the instance hosts a replica in an availability group
   * Reporting the usage with a separate meter.

    To qualify for this benefit, the replica must be fully passive.
 All of its databases must be part of the same group.
-If one or more databases are not part of the group, the instance is treated as active and billed based on its edition.
+If one or more databases aren't part of the group, the instance is treated as active and billed based on its edition.
 For more information, see the [SQL Server licensing guide](https://www.microsoft.com/licensing/docs/view/sql-server).

 * Detailed database inventory.
 You can manage your SQL database inventory in the Azure portal.
 See [View databases](view-databases.md) for details.
 * Managing automatic updates of SQL Server from Azure.